adigamingofficial348/adigaming-demo/README.md

 # adigaming-demo
-THIS IS MY FIRST GIT REPOSITORY
+THIS IS MY FIRST GIT REPOSITORY.
+Author-Aditya Patil.